laravel/docs/cashier-paddle.md

 <a name="pay-links"></a>
 ### Pay Links

-One of the important parts to know is that Paddle lacks an extensive CRUD API to perform state changes.
-Therefor, most of the Paddle interaction is done through [its checkout widget](https://developer.paddle.com/guides/how-tos/checkout/paddle-checkout).
+One of the important things to know is that Paddle lacks an extensive CRUD API to perform state changes.
+Therefore, most of the Paddle interaction is done through [its checkout widget](https://developer.paddle.com/guides/how-tos/checkout/paddle-checkout).
 To allow us to generate this widget easily we use Paddle's API to generate pay links:

     $user = User::find(1);